You want your home to feel inviting, warm, and hospitable. Here are smart ways to make it feel better.

 This is usually a sign of insufficient insulation and HVAC issues.
 You can use a short-term fix, like a portable air conditioner or box fan, to temporarily help with the problem.

-But the long-term resolution to a super stuffy upstairs is increasing your attic insulation.
-And if you know your house already has plenty of professionally-installed, brand-new insulation, your air conditioner may need an upgrade.
+But the long-term solution to a super-stuffy upstairs is increasing your attic insulation.
+And if you are sure your house already has plenty of professionally-installed, brand-new insulation, your air conditioner may need an upgrade.
 Learn when to replace your air conditioner.

 3. Embrace your home’s natural light.

-If you’re worried that natural light will increase the temperature of your home in the summer to uncomfortable heights, use sheer or white cotton curtains in the summer to deflect some of the heat.
+If you’re worried that natural light will increase the temperature of your home in the summer, use sheer or white cotton curtains to deflect some of the heat.
 (But if your home has been professionally air sealed and expertly insulated, it’s likely letting the sun shine in isn’t too big of a temperature concern.)

 4. Use cozy, warm LED lights in light fixtures.